-Presented below and in the succeeding page are the significant non-cash transactions of the REIT in 2022.
-There are no non-cash investing and financing activities in 2023 except for the dividends amounting to P60.3 million, which were declared in 2023 but remained unpaid as of December 31, 2023 and is recorded as part of Trade and Other Payables in the 2023 statement of financial position.
+Presented below and in the succeeding page are the significant non-cash transactions of the REIT.

+- In 2023, dividends amounting to P60.3 million were declared but remained unpaid as of December 31, 2023 and is recorded as part of Trade and Other Payables in the 2023 statement of financial position.
+This has been paid in 2024. - In 2022, the REIT entered into a property-for-share swap transaction with SIPCOR and CAMPCOR.
+Certain parcels of land, buildings and generation assets were recognized by the REIT (see Notes 6 and 7) in exchange for its common shares (see Note 14).

-- In 2022, the REIT entered into a property-for-share swap transaction with SIPCOR and CAMPCOR.
-Certain parcels of land, buildings and generation assets were recognized by the REIT (see Notes 6 and 7) in exchange for P3.3 billion of its common shares (see Note 14). - For the period March 4, 2022 to May 31, 2022, the SEC and BIR registration and filing fees amounting to P16.6 million and DST on issuance of shares amounting to P32.9 million were paid by SIPCOR on behalf of the REIT (see Notes 13 and 14). - On May 31, 2022, the REIT recognized lease liability amounting to P6.6 million (see Note 9).
-The related right-of-use asset was also recognized as part of Investment Properties (see Note 7). - On December 15, 2022, the REIT listed its common shares in the Philippine Stock Exchange.
+- On May 31, 2022, the REIT recognized lease liability amounting to P6.6 million (see Note 9).
+The related right-of-use asset was also recognized as part of Investment Properties (see Note 7). - On December 15, 2022, the REIT listed its common shares in the PSE.
 The proceeds from secondary offering amounting to P2.3 billion, net of P94.7 million initial offering expenses, were received by SIPCOR and CAMPCOR (Sponsors and assigned Disbursing Entities), as indicated in the REIT's Reinvestment Plan.